tace5/chareditor/README.md

 **Web tool available here:** [Character Editor](https://www.chareditor.com)

+## Author's note
+> The aim of this tool is to facilitate the design of custom characters for your microcontroller.
+I am looking forward to seeing your fantastic characters creations.
+Therefore a share option is in progress. <br><br> I started coding this with three weeks of web programming experience, hence the code might be modified as I keep learning more about it.
+If you find anything that can be improved please read the contributing file. <br><br> With this said, enjoy and create fantastic custom characters! <br><br> Enjoy, <br> Alejandro

 ## Usage
 Click pixels to generate a custom character for your Arduino microcontroller.
 Use the *LCD 16x2 preview* to visualize your custom characters, swap between the preview pixels by clicking on them.